Understanding Cassandra Read Repair vs Anti-Entropy Repair: A Compaction-Aware Runbook

 logging.basicConfig(level=logging.INFO, format="%(asctime)s [%(levelname)s] %(message)s")

-KEYSPACE = "production_data"
+KEYSPACE: str = "production_data"

-"""Execute nodetool with strict error handling."""
+"""Execute a nodetool command with strict error handling."""

 try: